 source .../webevd/ups/setup_for_development -p c7

-#18 Updated by Christopher Backhouse 10 months ago
+#18 Updated by Christopher Backhouse about 1 year ago

 OK, I just pushed fixes for both issues.

 operator<< one puzzles me, since the "wrong" overload should have failed a